-The Dark Knight and The Empire Strikes Back are currently dead even at 50–50
+The Dark Knight currently edges The Empire Strikes Back 53–47

 Two franchise-redefining sequels, twenty-eight years apart.
 Dead even.